apache/phoenix-site/site/source/src/site/markdown/server.md

 For more information in building clients in other languages that work with Avatica, please feel free to reach out to the [Apache Calcite dev mailing list](mailto:dev@calcite.apache.org).

+## Impersonation

+By default, the Phoenix Query Server executes queries on behalf of the end-user.
+HBase permissions are enforced given the end-user, not the Phoenix Query Server's identity.
+In some cases, it may be desirable to execute the query as some other user -- this is referred to as "impersonation".
+This can enable workflows where a trusted user has the privilege to run queries for other users.

+This can be enabled by setting the configuration property `phoenix.queryserver.withRemoteUserExtractor` to `true`.
+The URL of the Query Server can be modified to include the required request parameter.
+For example, to let "bob" to run a query as "alice", the following JDBC URL could be used:

+    jdbc:phoenix:thin:url=http://localhost:8765?doAs=alice

+The standard Hadoop "proxyuser" configuration keys are checked to validate if the "real" remote user is allowed to impersonate the "doAs" user.
+See the [Hadoop documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/Superusers.html) for more information on how to configure these rules.

+As a word of warning: there is no end-to-end test coverage for the HBase 0.98 and 1.1 Phoenix releases because of missing test-related code in those HBase releases.
+While we expect no issues on these Phoenix release lines, we recommend additional testing by the user to verify that there are no issues.

 ## Configuration

 Server components are spread across a number of java packages, so effective